 Thank you, Elon, for this introduction.
 Really appreciated as in the past five years now, we have understood several relevant points from automotive market electrification:

 - Battery cell design and performance are key in mobile device development.
 Power, energy density, safety, aging, cost, each cell design choice might impact your position on a dynamic market.

 - Solving an engineering difficulty is not a problem (as engineers we love problem-solving let’s be honest).
 Not realizing the coming difficulty is the issue.
 Though, use a performant modeling toll is mandatory to drive your decisions.

 - Even if you master cell design, system integration & production must be addressed with the same importance.

 Which means that battery cell designers teams must frontload impact of their engineering choices using extensive CAE simulation.

-Simcenter BDS supports engineers in digitally validate Li-ion cell design thanks to details geometrical cell specifications and cell performance simulation.
+Simcenter Battery Design Studio supports engineers in digitally validate Li-ion cell design thanks to details geometrical cell specifications and cell performance simulation.
 Extensive components of a battery cell are available, as well as a material database to support the user in its model development.

 Benefits and features at a glance:

 - Physical cell description: seamless GUI with parametrizable templates available

 - Integrally coupled cell design and model: simulate the impact of design changes on the cell performance